eveyor/Jiengbot/notes.md

 # First attempt at putting it together
 - the GPT did not recognise any of my diatrics in my csv file, it  can not preserve UTF-8 encoding and completely ignores my data
 - I have to use txt files only, but even then at times it pulls incorrect data from elsewhere
 - the GPT can successfully recall and match the small data set I give it after giving clear instructions
+- considering this, I will change to SQL and Python to organise my data, and will consider another ML to test on